roddhjav/apparmor.d/docs/usage.md

 ## AppArmor Log

 Ensure that `Auditd` is installed and running on your system in order to read AppArmor log from `/var/log/audit/audit.log`.
-Then you can see the log with the provided command `aa-log` allowing you to review AppArmor generated messages in a colourful way.
+Then you can see the log with the provided command `aa-log` allowing you to review AppArmor generated messages in a colorful way.

 Other AppArmor userspace tools such as `aa-enforce`, `aa-complain`, and `aa-logprof` should work as expected.
 You can also configure [a desktop notification on denied actions](https://wiki.archlinux.org/title/AppArmor#Get_desktop_notification_on_DENIED_actions).